 In case your metrics indicate lower values than before, maybe you should consider changing your social media campaign strategy.

-3. 3 successful examples of social media campaigns
+3. Examples of successful social media campaigns strategies

 Starbucks - #PSL (Pumpkin Spice Latte)